Blog

 It’s an unfortunate reality that many of us didn’t get the parenting we desired when we were little.
 It’s not that our parents were bad or didn’t care - likely they did the best they could with the tools they had.
 This is where Internal Family Systems Therapy can be a valuable tool for reparenting.
 The process whereby we learn to parent various parts of ourselves and help integrate and live in true self.

-How to Communicate With Partner When Angry
+How to Communicate With Your Partner When Angry

 When anger flares up, sometimes communication can feel impossible.
 Learning to express your feelings constructively when angry is essential for everyone, especially couples and couples therapy can really help to nurture this skill.
 Mastering this skill can transform potentially damaging arguments into productive discussions that strengthen your relationship.

-What Are The Side Effects of EMDR?
+What Are The Side Effects of EMDR Therapy?

 Eye Movement Desensitization and Reprocessing or EMDR therapy is a powerful treatment for trauma and PTSD, helping individuals process and integrate traumatic memories.
 While EMDR can provide significant relief, being aware of potential side effects is essential.